e-commerce support & analysis

 Please don't forget the site is for your customers not for your company!
 Your customers MUST find the answer preferably without further clicks into the site and need to feel comfortable as well as secure.
 In short the site needs to make them want to come back and back and back......... (and tell their friends! and bookmark!).
 Just have a look yourself - it is surprising how many sites don't even have a bookmark and/or recommend button.
 How the poor user is expected to find them again is beyond me.

 Now what are the chances your page is amongst the top 20?
-So targeting the top 0.0002% of results is what is the aim!
+So targeting the top 0.00002% of results is what is the aim!

-This is flanked by the pay per click positioning which is becoming so expensive and competitive that the placements have hit maximum bids.
+This is flanked by the pay per click positioning which is becoming expensive and competitive that the placements have hit maximum bids.

 Imagine bidding £4.50 for a click when your conversion factor is 25:1.
 Thus to make one deal you have to spend a staggering £112.50 just to attracting one buying customer.
-This is before all other costs of fulfilment etc.
+This is before all other costs of fulfillment etc.

 (Yes there are products where this is not unusual, Life Insurance springs to mind)